College and Career Academies: An Overview

-Career academies have been growing in popularity in recent years, and now operate in thousands of high schools.
-For an update of research on career academies, see Career Academies: A Proven Strategey to Prepare High School Students for Career and College (2010).
+College and Career Academies have been growing in popularity in recent years, and now operate in thousands of high schools.
+For an update of research on career academies, see Career Academies: A Proven Strategy to Prepare High School Students for Career and College (2010).

 Three versions of the definition of career academies have been developed: